KenFilms/R2D2_ROS/README.md

 ## Reverse engineered communication between ROS and hardware controller
 "Dald DDe" on YouTube did some amazing reverse engineering work on the signals being send from the Orange Pi main controller boaard to the hardware controllers.
 He created a list of commands accepted by the hardware controller: https://pastebin.com/ij5brpVd by uart sniffing.
 The code for UART sniffing and also a video explaining the wiring can be found here: https://pastebin.com/MRx4fzs5. https://www.youtube.com/watch?v=fD6QIEKGQrY&t=0s

+## Energy supply
+This is a whole big topic.
+I had previously build a smaller R2D2 using a raspberry Pi and found out it's crucial to sperate the supply for the controller baords and motors because large fluctuations in the supply voltage created by the motors cannot be handled well by controller boards.
+The original power supply of DeAgostini was designed quite well incorporating the principle of separated power supplies However, due to changing to the intel NUC, I needed a bigger battery overall, being able to supply 19V and quite a few Amps when running energy-intensive computations being at full speed with the motors.
+So I decided for the Laptop Portable Power Bank 5V 12V 16V 19V 30000mAh.
+Unfortunately, this power bank does not fit into the torso qithout modification.
+So either I solder around with LiPo batteries, which only experts should so.
+Or I have to fit it into a sort of small "backpack" for R2.